lothan/lothan.github.io/content/ctfs/2021-advent-otw/00-warmup/index.md

 ### Brute force on Quizmas Eve

-48 hours before the CTF ended and almost all of the challenges released, I took stock of flags I could try to pick up before time and started working on this warmup challenge again.
+48 hours before the CTF ended with almost all of the AOTW challenges released, I took stock of flags I could try to snag before times up.
+I'm a n00b at pwn and that was mostly what was remaining, so I started looking at this warmup challenge again.

 Around 8 hours before time, I got to this point, where I realized I needed to brute force the last few questions.
 It had been dark outside for a while and I was fading fast.

 There are over half a million 7 digit primes.
 And question 8 is "What’s my password?
-(Hint: rockyou)", which has tens of millions.
+(Hint: rockyou)", which has tens of millions of entries.

-I patched together a very ugly script to brute force the 7-digit prime using the qemu monitor, sending individual keys using the `sendkey` command:
+I quickly patched together a very ugly script to brute force the 7-digit prime using the qemu monitor, sending individual keys using the `sendkey` command:

 ```python
 #!/usr/bin/env python3